Maghnie/docs/developers/api-documentation/guides-and-tutorials/setpoints-and-schedules.md

 {% endtab %}
 {% endtabs %}

-A successful setpoint write operation \(from point of view of the API\) returns HTTP 200 \(OK\) and a JSON containing the details of the setpoint:
+A successful setpoint write operation \(from the point of view of the API\) returns HTTP 200 \(OK\) and a JSON containing the details of the setpoint:

 ```javascript
 {